The Adventures of Pinocchio (1996 film): Plot

 Pinocchio becomes the star of Lorenzini's productions, and is given gold coins as payment.
-However, Pepe helps him discover that he is ultimately unloved by Lorenzini.
-Pinocchio rescues several of Geppetto's puppets from being deliberately burnt by Lorenzini, unintentionally setting the theater on fire.
-He leaps into a river and flees to the forest, where he decides to live.
-Felinet and Volpe find him, swindling him out of his coins.
-Pinocchio spots a stage coach passing by, carrying Lampwick and other boys, travelling to Terra Magica, a hidden fun-fair for boys to do as they please.
-Meanwhile, Geppetto and Leona have been tracking down Pinocchio.
-Losing track of him, Geppetto rows out to sea, upon finding Pinocchio's hat on a beach.
-In the fun-fair, Pinocchio, Lampwick, and other boys go on a roller-coaster, but drinking the water of Terra Magica turns them into donkeys.
+Pinocchio rescues several of Geppetto's puppets from being burnt by Lorenzini, unintentionally setting the theater on fire.
+Escaping to the forest, Pinocchio considers moving into the dead tree that he was carved from, until a woodpecker attacks him.
+He then runs to a nearby church, meeting again with Volpe and Felinet, who con him out of his pay of gold coins.

+After Pinocchio receives a scolding from Pepe, he spots a stage coach passing by, carrying Lampwick and other boys, travelling to Terra Magica, a hidden fun-fair for boys to do as they please.
+Drinking the water of Terra Magica turns them into donkeys.
 The fun-fair turns out to belong to Lorenzini, who sells the donkeys off to circuses and farms.
-Pinocchio has Lampwick kick Lorenzini into the cursed water, transforming him into a sea monster and forcing him to flee into the ocean.
-The boys and donkeys escape the fun-fair, and Pinocchio reunites with Leona at the beach, as he sets out to find his father at sea.
+Pinocchio, who has only swallowed enough water to grow donkey ears, has Lampwick kick Lorenzini into the cursed water, transforming him into a sea monster and forcing him to flee into the ocean.
+The boys and donkeys escape the fun-fair, and Pinocchio reunites with Leona at the beach before setting out to find his father at sea.

-Pinocchio and Pepe are consumed by the sea monster, reuniting with Geppetto inside his stomach.
-From the strong smell of rotten chili peppers, they try to escape up Lorenzini's throat; Pinocchio lies to extend his nose and make the passage larger, causing his nose to break.
-Lorenzini starts to choke, breaching the ocean top and spitting Geppetto and Pinocchio out in the process, before suffocating to death and sinking to the depths.
-On land, Pinocchio and Geppetto embrace.
-Pinocchio's tears flow, the tears landing on the heart carving, the same magic force from before transforming him into a real boy.
-The two embrace once more over the miracle.
-Pepe congratulates Pinocchio before leaving, wanting to rest from the whole ordeal, but promising they will see each other again soon.
+After trying and failing to find Geppetto out at sea, Pinocchio and Pepe are consumed by the sea monster.
+Both are reunited with Geppetto inside his stomach, which both Pepe and Geppetto describe as smelling like "rotten chili peppers".
+As they attempt to escape the sea monster, they find that his throat is too small to enter through.
+Pinocchio lies to extend his nose and make the passage in the monster's throat larger, causing his nose to break.
+The monster starts to choke, spitting Geppetto and Pinocchio out, before suffocating and sinking to the depths.
+On land, Pinocchio apologizes to Geppetto for not being a real boy, but Geppetto tells him that he is real to him.

-On the way home back to the village, Pinocchio runs into Felinet and Volpe, whom he tricks them into going to Terra Magica and drinking the cursed water there; they are later revealed to have been transformed into a real cat and a fox, which results in them being captured by a farmer as new pets.
-They witness Pinocchio in town while lamenting their fate.
-The donkeys all transform back into boys by reforming.
-Geppetto and Leona marry, and Pinocchio gives his father a log he found, to carve into a girlfriend for him.
+As Pinocchio begins to cry, the tears land on the heart carving and the same magic that brought him to life transforms him into a real boy.
+Pinocchio tricks Volpe and Felinet, into drinking the cursed water and turns them into a real fox and real cat.
+Back at home, Geppetto and Leona are now married while Pinocchio goes off to play with Lampwick, who among many others has turned back into a boy after performing many good deeds.